+BCT 121

-BCT 121 Interior Materials and Methods 6 credits 3 class hrs, 9 lab hrs the study and practice of floor, wall and roof framing techniques with an introduction to roof venting.
+Interior Materials & Methods 6 credits / 3 class hrs / 9 lab hrs

+This course continues the practice and use of hand and power tools needed during building construction.
+Students will expand the study and practice of floor, wall and roof framing techniques with an introduction to roof venting.
 Students may work with electrical and plumbing personnel while building and insulating exterior and interior walls, floors and roof structures.
 Students will install various rigid and fiberglass insulation with the understanding of air quality and moisture effects.
 Students will install gypsum board and practice dry wall finishing procedures.
 Student will install asphalt shingles and clad eave and rake fascias with aluminum coil stock.
-Pre-requisite: BCT 111.
+Pre-requisite: BCT 111